MartinMusiol1987/musiol-rag/README.md

 Note: The "Standard" version is the initial implementation without caching.
 The "Cached" version includes caching of query results, and the "Optimized" version includes both caching and a more efficient retrieval method.

+**Performance Metrics**: The retrieval times were measured by running 11 queries 20 times each.